 As with anything in life, what you put in is what you get out.
 Learning to be a programmer is no exception.
 I attended PDX Code Guild, worked hard, and now have a job that I love.

-So my advice to anyone on the fence reading this.
+So my advice to anyone reading this.
 Go for it.
-I had been pushing through online tutorials and books for months.
-This was a great foundation, but when I got to boot camp I was able to take my ability to the next level.
-There are certain things that the instructors, having worked in the industry, can teach you that books just can't.
+I had been struggling through online tutorials and books for months.
+This was a great foundation, when I got to boot camp I was able to take my ability to the next level.
+There are certain things that the instructors who had been working in the industry can teach you, that books just can't.

 Realistically many of you reading this are probably wondering what the post graduate job hunt is like.
 There is no magic job tree for junior programmers.
 I got rejected close to 20 times before I even got a phone interview.
 But if you keep learning and stay persistent it's entirely doable for anyone.
-Despite getting email rejections alot, I had a job within a week of graduation and significantly increased my income.
-Coming from a business career definitely helped, but regardless of your background you can earn a livable wage with the skills you start learning here.
+I had a job within a week of graduation and significantly increased my income.
+This was coming from a business career which definitely helped, but regardless of your background you can earn a livable wage with the skills you start learning here.

 tl;dr: If you want to learn programming.
 Code Guild is a great place to do that.
 It ended up being one of the best decisions I've made.